John Tranter: Advice to a New Writer

 You can’t change these people, so don’t ruin your life trying.
 Dr Robert Hare is the current (2012) expert on the condition (http://www.hare.org/links/saturday.html).
 A lifetime of careful research has taught him that people like this have no levers you can press – they simply don’t have empathy of any kind, and so lack any conscience or any guilt, or any grasp of what the suffering of others might mean.
 If they have managed to climb to the top, they are cleverer than you are, and more ruthless.
 Learn to recognise them and stay out of their way.
 They will die, soon enough.

-If you must be a poet, focus on enjoying your own poetry and that of others, and keep yourself nice.
+But if you MUST be a poet, focus on enjoying your own poetry and that of others, and keep yourself nice.

 E N D